rubenfm77/SQL-SERVER-ADVANCED-ANALYTICS/README.md

 GROUP BY ORDER_DATE
 ORDER BY ORDER_DATE
 ```
 4. Some companies want to monitor daily sales for budgeting, but in general we aggregate at month or year level with date functions.
 Note that we need to use the date function in group and order by to get the correct results.
-We cab see that sales in 2014 are really low compared with previous years.
+We cab see that sales in 2014 are really low compared with previous years:
 ```sql
 SELECT
 YEAR(ORDER_DATE) AS ORDER_YEAR,